ebenezersakyi/movie-app-gi-kace/README.md

 ### Trade-offs

-- **Learning Curve:** Tailwind CSS has a steeper learning curve compared to plain CSS, but it significantly sped up the styling process once I got the hang of it.
 - **Performance:** Server-side rendering to improve SEO and initial load performance, but this comes with the cost of increased server load.

 ## Additional Features